 The District places no limit on the amount it may invest in any one fund.
+The types of deposits and investments and their level of risk exposure as of September 30, 2019 were typical of these items during the period then ended.
+The District considers any decline in fair value for certain investments to be temporary.
+In addition, the District has the ability to hold investments that have fair values less than cost until maturity.

-The types of deposits and investments and their level of risk exposure as of September 30, 2018 were typical.
+The District did not hold any investments during the year ended September 30, 2019.